mojohaus/versions/versions-maven-plugin/src/site/markdown/examples/setaggregator.md

 </project>
 ```

-An finally the module `module-a3` which looks like this:
+And finally the module `module-a3` which looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>